Kent County Public Library

 Business Hours: 9:00 am - 8:00 pm Mon.-Fri.

 1:00 pm - 5:00 pm Sat. & Sun.

 News & Announcements

-Celebrate St. Patrick's day with music played on a traditional Gaelic instrument.
-There is an instrument "touch and go" after the show!
-This program is made possible, in part, by a grant from the Delaware Division of the Arts, a state agency dedicated to nurturing and supporting the arts in Delaware, in partnership with the National Endowment for the Arts.
-Family Night: Free.
+These programs are made possible, in part, by a grant from the Delaware Division of the Arts, a state agency dedicated to nurturing and supporting the arts in Delaware, in partnership with the National Endowment for the Arts.